 As you've probably worked out, VPN services vary and so do their prices.
-They start at free, with limits on things like data, but then go up to over $100 per year.
-The average monthly price, if you pay month to month and don't commit to longer is about $10 per month.
+They start at free, with limits on things like data or server availability, but then go up to over $100 per year.
+The average monthly price, if you pay month-to-month and don't commit to longer is about $10 per month.

-If you go for a year then it'll work out nearer to $5 per month, go for two years and it'll drop to lower and so on.
+Often committing for a longer-term gets you a better VPN deal.
+If you go for a year then it'll generally work out nearer to $5 per month, go for two years and it'll drop to lower, and so on.
 So it really depends on how you want to pay.

-Lots of services offer a seven day free trial and a 30-day money-back guarantee.
-So, generally, you'll be able to try before you really buy anything - which makes that commitment to a longer set of payments - and saving money - easier to do comfortably.
+Lots of services offer a seven day free trial or a 30-day money-back guarantee.
+So, generally, you'll be able to try before you really buy anything which makes that commitment to a longer set of payments — and saving money — easier to do comfortably.